BitSwap-BiFi/Bitswap-demo/README.md

 - [X] Testnet
 - [x] Integration with LDK
-- [ ] Add new pais for dCHF, RGBTC and RGBEX tokens
+- [ ] Add new pairs for dCHF, RGBTC and RGBEX tokens
 - [ ] Mainnet
 - [x] Fees
 - [ ] Beta app